 - please wait for both coaches to be present before discussing strategy

-If you need a fair play timeout / rule explanation / etc. please ask the convenor to handle the timeout for you.
+If you need a fair play timeout, technical timeout or rule explanation / etc. please ask the convenor to handle the timeout for you.

 After their first played game, each team will throw a shootout